Multivariate Bayesian structured variable selection for pharmacogenomic studies: Methodology

+We may not only introduce sparsity to the high-dimensional coefficient matrix, but also sparsity to the precision matrix $\Psi^{-1}$, which implies that the residuals $\bm{u}_l = \bm{y}_l - \mathbf{X}\bm{\beta}_l$ and $\bm{u}_j = \bm{y}_j - \mathbf{X}\bm{\beta}_j$ for only a few pairs of response variables $l \neq j$ have non-zero partial correlations, assuming a multivariate normal distribution for the residuals.
+Such a sparse precision matrix can be conceptualized as a graph $ \mathcal{G}$, with nodes representing the residual variables $\bm{u}_l$, and edges between them corresponding to non-zero elements of the precision matrix. \cite{Bottolo2021} used a hyper-inverse Wishart prior for $\Psi$ instead of an inverse Wishart prior, i.e.

-It assumes an underlying decomposable graph $\mathcal{G}$ between response variables. \citet{Green2013} propose a junction tree sampler for a decomposable graph $\mathcal{G}$ which can be efficiently estimated.
-A sparse graph may be of interest, so \citet{Banterle2018} specify an $Bernoulli(\eta)$ prior on each edge of the graph.
-Then towards all edges of $\mathcal{G}$, a Binomial prior is on the cardinality edge-set
+It assumes an underlying decomposable graph $ \mathcal{G}$ between residuals.
+The HIW prior on decomposable graphs greatly enhances computational power since the parameters are updated within each clique and there is no computationally expensive normalisation constant to calculate.
+Since the fully Bayesian estimation procedure produces edges averaged over many different graphs, the posterior mean graph can well approximate non-decomposable graphs \citep{Fitch2014}.
+A sparse graph $ \mathcal{G}$ can result in sparse $\Psi^{-1}$.
+So \cite{Bottolo2021} specified a $ \mathcal{B}ernoulli(\eta)$ prior for each edge of the graph.
+Then a Binomial prior is on the cardinality edge-set

-where $\eta \sim \mathcal{B}eta (a_{\eta}, b_{\eta})$ controls the sparsity of the graph.
-The new reparameterization is similar to (\ref{formula:reparIW}) but with respect to the response variables of each clique of $\mathcal{G}$ rather than all response variables.

-Given a graph with fewer edges via (\ref{formula:graphPrior}), i.e., small $\eta$, a sparse SUR (SSUR) model proposed by \citet{Banterle2018} achieves sparse covariance and variable selection via a hotspot prior on the latent indicator variable. \\ {\it Prior specification}